Housing Affordability

 How do we compare?

+Housing affordability in Tucson has changed considerably over the past two decades as home prices, incomes, and mortgage rates have fluctuated.
 Tucson’s least affordable period for housing occurred just before the Great Recession.
-In 2006, a median-income household needed to spend 49% of its income to purchase a median-priced home.
-Affordability improved drastically during the housing market correction, with the share of income required to purchase the median-priced home falling below the 30% cutoff and remaining there for much of 2009 to 2021.
+In 2006, a median-income household needed to spend 45.4% of its income to purchase a median-priced home.
+Affordability improved significantly during the housing market correction, with the share of income required to purchase the median-priced home falling below the 30% cutoff and remaining there for much of 2009 to 2021.
 Since 2021, affordability has fallen as home prices have increased faster than wages.
 That, coupled with higher interest rates, has pushed the share of income needed to afford the median-priced home above the affordability threshold.
 More recently, affordability conditions have begun to ease in Tucson.
-Since mid-2025, the share of income needed to afford a median-priced home has gradually declined as home prices have softened and household incomes have increased.
+Since mid-2025, affordability has improved modestly as home prices have softened and household incomes have increased.

 Use the drop-down menu above the graph to view housing affordability trends across Tucson's peer MSAs.

-Despite reduced affordability, Tucson remains one of the most affordable regions to purchase a home when compared to peer western MSAs.
+Despite recent affordability challenges, Tucson remains one of the most affordable regions in which to purchase a home compared with peer western MSAs.
 In 2025, the median sales price of a single-family home in Tucson was $387,400, well below the national level and many comparable MSAs.
-On the other end, San Diego’s median home price surpassed $1 million in 2024 and continued to rise in 2025.
+In contrast, San Diego’s median home price exceeded $1 million in 2024 and continued to increase in 2025.

 Median Home Price (2025)

 Home prices have increased rapidly in recent years, driven by strong demand and limited supply.
-Growth in home prices slowed in the second half of 2022 as rising interest rates softened the market.
-That slowdown proved temporary, as home prices increased by 3.9% between 2023 and 2024.
+Growth in home prices slowed during the second half of 2022 as rising interest rates reduced housing demand.
+However, prices resumed growth in subsequent years, rising 3.9% between 2023 and 2024.
 Tucson reached a new all-time peak in the median sales price of a single-family home of $391,700 in 2024.
 Preliminary data for 2025 indicates a modest correction in Tucson’s home prices, with prices declining by 1.1%.
 Nationally, home price growth also slowed, increasing by just 1.7% over the year.
 Tucson was one of four MSAs tracked on the MAP Dashboard to experience a decline in home prices in 2025.
 Austin posted a similar decrease of 1.0%, while San Antonio declined by 0.8% and Denver by 0.5%.
 In contrast, several MSAs continued to see modest price increases in 2025.
 Albuquerque posted a 3.5% increase, and Salt Lake City saw prices rise by 2.5%.

 What are the key trends?

-Tucson’s housing affordability trend has mirrored the nation, with a high share of income needed to purchase the median-priced home leading up to the Great Recession.
-As home prices declined during the downturn, the share of income required to purchase a median-priced home fell below the 30% affordability threshold.
-Tucson remained below that threshold for more than a decade, significantly longer than the nation.
-That trend reversed in 2021, when home prices and interest rates began rising faster than wages.
-As a result, the share of income needed to purchase a median-priced home increased above the affordability threshold and has remained elevated since.
-As of February 2026, a household in Tucson earning the median income would need to spend 40.2% of its income to afford a median-priced home.
-While this remains above the affordability cutoff, it is slightly lower than the national share of 41.6% and below Phoenix at 41.2%.
+Tucson's housing affordability trend has generally mirrored national patterns.
+Affordability improved following the Great Recession as home prices declined and remained below the affordability threshold for more than a decade.
+Beginning in 2021, rising home prices and higher mortgage rates pushed affordability above the threshold, where it has remained since.
+As of March 2026, a household in Tucson earning the median income would need to spend 40.6% of its income to afford a median-priced home.
+While affordability in Tucson remains above the affordability cutoff, it is slightly lower than the national average (42.0%) and Phoenix (41.9%).

 How is it measured?